• Skip to primary navigation

 Team Composition

-Team leaders : Patricia Gaspar (DR1 INSERM) et Christine Métin (DR2 INSERM)
+Team leaders : Christine Métin (DR2 INSERM)

 • Christine Laclef MC UPMC